Pi-Developers/Pebble/README.md

 **About Pebble :**

 - Pebble is The only Android App that does real calculus.
-- Pebble has info section that will at least introduce the people who know nothing about calculus to this branch of science.
+- Pebble has info section that will at least introduce the people who know nothing about calculus to this science.
 - Pebble is designed following the latest google material design guidelines.
 - Pebble is simple and will make you love calculus.